perez-eduardo/Quantum-Computing-LLM/Docs/implementation-plan.md

 8. **HPC battery test:** 480 tests in 5.8 minutes on H100 (vs ~280 min on CPU).

-9. **RAG pipeline classes exist.** Retriever, QuantumInference, QuantumRAGPipeline ready to use.
+9. **RAG pipeline classes exist.** Retriever, QuantumInference, GroqInference ready to use.

 10. **Flask + Jinja frontend.** Simpler than React, single Python file with Jinja templates.